lwilletts/mpvc/README.md

 # mpvc

 An mpc-like control interface for mpv with a nearly complete compatibility layer for mpc commands in addition to GNU style arguments.
-[Check out the mpc manpage for details.](http://linux.die.net/man/1/mpc)
+This forks [lwillets/mpvc](https://github.com/lwilletts/mpvc) providing some extra goodies such as: improved CLI, TUI, FZF & playing media from youtube & streaming services.
+Check the [Wiki](https://github.com/gmt4/mpvc/wiki) for a more detailed view of the functionality.

 ## QuickStart